enarocks/enarocks.github.io/content/posts/augustlongweekend.md

 (edit: I did finish this before Alex got back!
 I probably won't force it on him tonight, I'll maybe send it to him on his lunch break tomorrow hehe)

 (also I’ll add a little edit here with my book review once I finish it!)

+(edit: I finished the book!
+I had to force myself to, unfortunately.
+The book was boring, and I never got invested in the characters.
+Maybe it was written for a lower age level, but I felt like a lot was missing and the atmosphere failed to capture me.
+On to the next one!)